 And remember, receiving a raise is about demonstrating that you’ve gone above and beyond expectations—not just checked off all of your regular job duties.
 Statistics are great evidence that you’re rising above your standard job requirements.

-It’s also helpful to know that the average raise is between 1 and 5 percent.
+It’s also helpful to know that the average raise is between 1% and 5%.
 You don’t want to ask for too much or too little.

 Additionally, think about ways you can help your manager and alleviate some of his or her responsibilities.
 If she is struggling to complete all her work in a certain area, discuss how you might be able to take some of it off her plate.
 Just make sure to be delicate so she doesn’t feel that you’re encroaching on her space.
 Frame your proposal in terms of alleviating her stress, not taking over her work.